youngjun0627/backend.ai-agent/README.md

 ### Configuration

-Put a TOML-formatted manager configuration (see the sample in `config/sample.toml`) in one of the following locations:
+Put a TOML-formatted agent configuration (see the sample in `config/sample.toml`) in one of the following locations:

  * `agent.toml` (current working directory)